-- people at the club e.g. being more withdrawn or • The child or young person saying they have lost or misplaced items - Change in behaviour in general e.g. may appear more anxious or more guarded - The Club will:
+- Reluctance to attend training or get involved at the club - Performance can be hindered or the young person may show a lack of interest - Change in behaviour when around particular people at the club e.g. being more withdrawn or appearing fearful - Change in behaviour in general e.g. may appear more anxious or more guarded